HomePosts5 Energy-Saving Tips To Lower Your Summer Electricity Bills

 Making the most of some of these summer energy savings tips will involve upfront costs.
 Fortunately, there are assistance programs and tax credits you may qualify for to help.

 As an example, the DOE helps low-income households reduce their energy costs through its Weatherization Assistance Program (WAP).
-Homeowners reportedly save $372 annually on average, or more, through the program.
+Homeowners reportedly save $372 annually on average through the program.
 You can learn more about applying for WAP here.

-Additionally, the Department of Health and Human Services (HHS) has a Low Income Home Energy Assistance Program.
-According to the Department of Energy, LIHEAP can help qualifying households “reduce the costs associated with home energy bills, energy crises, weatherization, and minor energy-related home repairs.”
-You can learn more and see if you qualify by visiting the LIHEAP Clearinghouse website.
+Additionally, the Department of Health and Human Services (HHS) has a Low Income Home Energy Assistance Program (LIHEAP).
+Its services include support for weatherization and equipment replacements or repairs.
+You can learn more and see if you qualify by visiting the LIHEAP Clearinghouse.

-Depending on your state, territory, or Tribe, you may also qualify for a rebate for energy efficiency and appliance upgrades.
-You can learn more about the program on the Department of Energy’s Home Energy Rebates page.
+Depending on where you live, you may also qualify for a rebate for energy efficiency and appliance upgrades.
+You can learn more about the program on the Department of Energy’s Home Upgrades page.

 Any third party trademarks and tradenames used on the Mr. Cooper® Blog are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.